bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 Conclusion
 ==========

-I'm so happy I was finally able to get this post out.
+I'm so happy that I was finally able to get this post out.
 I started playing around with Real NVP a while ago but I got frustrated trying to get it to work in Keras, so I got distracted with some other stuff (see my previous posts).
 Conceptually, I really enjoyed this topic because it was really surprising to